firxworx/ts-node-boilerplate/README.md

 - relative import paths require full extensions with `.js` vs. `.ts` to reflect the compiled output
 - certain global-like values including `__dirname` and `require()` cannot be used directly
-- the cli example demonstrates top-level `await` and is run using `ts-node-esm`

-Imports for jest tests are more lax per `verbatimModuleSyntax` set to `false` in `tsconfig.spec.json`.
+Imports for jest tests are more lax on the import requirements because the TypeScript 5.0+ `verbatimModuleSyntax` option is set to `false` in `tsconfig.spec.json`.

 ## How to use the boilerplate